neilalexander/vyatta-cjdns/README.md

 set interfaces cjdns tun0
 commit
 ```
-This automatically populates the IPv6 address, public key, private key and admin socket details, as shown with `show interfaces cjdns tun0` in the configure view.
+This automatically generates a new private key and then populates the IPv6 address, public key, private key and admin socket details into the config, as shown with `show interfaces cjdns tun0` in the configure view.

 #### Peerings